Your Personalized Application Guide

 - $60 application fee

 Music and theatre programs require an audition or interview.
-Be sure to contact the appropriate department to schedule yours as soon as possible.

 To confirm that there are no additional requirements for the program of study you're interested in please visit our special requirements page:

 The Office of Admission encourages qualified candidates who have selected Ithaca as their first choice to apply under the early decision program.
 Applications must be filed by November 1, with all supporting materials in place by November 15 (including an official transcript with first marking period grades indicated).
-Music and theatre candidates must audition on the first available audition date.
+Music and theatre arts candidates requiring auditions must audition on the first available audition date.

 Students will be notified of the admission committee’s decision by December 15.
-Early decision is a first-choice, binding agreement, and those offered admission will be expected to submit an enrollment confirmation and nonrefundable advance payment by February 1.
+Early decision is a first-choice, binding agreement, and those offered admission will be expected to submit an enrollment confirmation and nonrefundable advance deposit by February 1.
 Students offered early decision admission agree to withdraw applications submitted to other colleges or universities.

 Early decision candidates seeking consideration for institutional financial aid must submit the College Scholarship Service (CSS) Profile application.
 Students must register for and submit the online application at least two weeks before the November 1 filing deadline.
 Students seeking financial aid must also file the Free Application for Federal Student Aid (FAFSA).